Peter-Vanderhyde/Minecraft-Manager/README.md

 If you wish to change the ip that you are hosting from but you have already set a default IP, simply change the `ip` value in the created manager settings.
 If the server is unable to use the set ip to host from, it will prompt you again to, either set a new IP just this time, or set a new default.

 **<u>Adding a World</u>**
-In order to add a world to the manager, you can use an existing world folder.
+In order to add a world to the manager, you can either generate a new world, or use an existing world folder.

+#### Using an Existing World
 Place the world folder in the `worlds` directory created in your server directory.
 Next, go to `World Options` in the manager and hit `Add Existing`.
 Include the correct version number.
 Optionally, mark whether it is a fabric server or not.

+> Note:
-> Setting the world to a higher version than it was created in will likely successfully upgrade the world to a higher version.
+Setting the world to a higher version than it was created in will likely successfully upgrade the world to a higher version.
 However, it will never be able to be downgraded again.
 If you wish to do this, creating a backup of the world first may be recommended.

 After you have added the new world, it will automatically update the list of worlds for yourself and all clients.

+#### Generating a New World
+Go to the `World Options` in the manager and hit `Create New World`.
+Enter the world name, a valid version, a seed, and specify if it is a fabric server.
+Once you hit `Create World`, the world will be added to the list.
+However, the world itself will not be generated until the first time the server starts the world.

+#

 You can add as many worlds as you would like to the worlds folder.
 The manager will run each of them in their own version.